kryspinm97/PP4-CarStyleAutos/README.md

 * Gallery Page -  a page where users can view all car posts that have been posted by the community
 * My Posts Page - a page where the user can manage/delete/edit or view their posts.
 * Add Post Page - a page where the user can add their post to the gallery on CarStyleAutos
+* Edit Post Page - a page where the user can edit their currently posted car

 <hr>